-After watching a documentary about Ted Kaczynski—the Unabomber—I got to looking into the supermax prison where Kaczynski is now being held in the mountains of Colorado.
-And there have been a lot of bizarre people held up there, including Andrew Fastow, former Chief Financial Officer of Enron, and Charles Harrelson, the (now deceased) hitman father of actor Woody Harrelson.
+After watching a documentary about Ted Kaczynski—the Unabomber—I started looking into the supermax prison where Kaczynski is currently being held in the mountains of Colorado.
+And there have been a lot of bizarre people incarcerated there, including Andrew Fastow, former Chief Financial Officer of Enron, and Charles Harrelson, the (now deceased) hitman father of actor Woody Harrelson.

 One of the inmates who particularly stood out, however, was Dwight York.
 York is “an author, black supremacist leader, musician, and convicted child molester,” Wikipedia tells us, and he built a colorful, Ancient Egyptian-themed instant city on several hundred acres of forest land in the U.S. state of Georgia.

 The Urban Dictionary’s description of Tama-Re is amazing; it reads like every race-based fear of the white U.S. middle class summed up in one surreal location.

 When York and his Nuwaubians moved there and began erecting pyramids and obelisks there was much curiosity about the group.
 However trouble started when the citizens became aware of the fact that York was an ex-Black Panther and a convicted felon and statutory rapist who was preaching the gospel that whites were mutants and were inferior to blacks.
 There is also a foam rubber alien on display in the compound that causes problems with public relations.
 Officials have had problems with the Nuwaubians failing to comply with zoning and building permits that coincide with what they have created.
 The Nuwaubians feel that this is a racist attack.

 It’s hard to top a “foam rubber alien,” but the fear-factor nonetheless gets ratcheted up a notch: